lioryarkon9/todos/README.md

 1. Ensure all of your code is committed to your local Git repository.
 2. Zip your entire project directory, or push your code to a GitHub repository.
-3. If you've chosen to zip your project, please email the zip file as an attachment to [devtask@sygnia.co].
+3. If you've chosen to zip your project, please email the zip file as an attachment to devtask@sygnia.co
-4. If you've chosen to use a GitHub repository, please email the URL of your repository to [devtask@sygnia.co].
+4. If you've chosen to use a GitHub repository, please email the URL of your repository to devtask@sygnia.co

 Please make sure you submit your solution within the time frame.